 Niantic has also announced a new feature called 'Today View' which collects a whole bunch of useful information like streaks and current events in one place to allow players to keep tabs of their game better.

 While the Lugia Raid week was cancelled, an update on March 30 added a new one Pokécoin bundle which was available as a one-time purchase and contained 50 Great Balls.
 Remember, these Pokécoin bundles rotate weekly, with the contents changing each week.
-This bundle was available until April 6.
+These bundles are now no longer in the game.

 "We are continuing to prioritize updates to Pokémon GO features and experiences that can be enjoyed in individual settings," Niantic wrote in the update.
 "Events may vary in certain areas until further notice."

 On March 31, Niantic rolled out a further updates, including changes to Pokémon Go Gym interaction distances to allow players to "team up in Raid Battles from home".

 "The distance from which you can interact with Gyms has been temporarily doubled, allowing you to be farther from Gyms and other Trainers as you challenge Raid Bosses," Niantic wrote.
 "This change also allows you to spin Photo Discs at Gyms if you are within the doubled distance; however, it will not change the distance required to spin Photo Discs at PokéStops."